Cacti/documentation/Settings-Mail-Reporting-DNS.md

 - **Simple Mail Transfer Protocol (SMTP)** - This is the most configurable option where Cacti can send Emails directly to the Email server.

+- **SMTP with OAuth2** - For emailing you can use a mail provider (Google, Microsoft, ...) that requires oauth2 authentication.

 In the sections below, we will document each of these options in more details.